bilgey-zey/user-management-design/README.md

 Users can create an account through an API call.
 No database is used at this stage; users are stored in memory for demonstration purposes.

+## Behavior

+-A user account is created only if the user has actively accepted the Terms of Service.
+-If acceptTerms is false, the account creation is rejected.
+-Each user is assigned a unique system-generated user ID.

+## Data Privacy Policy

+### What data we collect
+The application collects only the minimum data required to function: an email address and a system-generated user ID.
+No real names, addresses, locations, or other personal details are collected.

+### Why we collect this data
+The email is used to uniquely identify a user account.
+The user ID is used internally by the system to associate data with a user.

+### Data limitations
+User data is stored only in memory for demonstration purposes.
+No database or long-term storage is used at this stage.

+### Data security
+As this is a prototype, advanced security measures are not implemented.
+However, access to user data is limited to the application logic.

+### User rights
+Users have the right to delete their account and all associated personal data at any time.

+### Consent
+User accounts can only be created if the user actively consents to the Terms of Service and this Privacy Policy.

+## Terms of Service

+By using this application, users agree to the following terms.

+Users retain full ownership of the data they create, including checklists and items.
+The service does not claim ownership of user-generated content.

+By creating an account, users grant the service a limited right to store, process, and display their data solely for the purpose of providing the application’s functionality.

+The service may modify or remove data if required for technical or maintenance reasons, but will not use user data for purposes outside the scope of the application.

+Users may withdraw their consent at any time by deleting their account.
+Upon account deletion, all personal data associated with the user will be removed, while public or shared contributions may remain anonymized.

+Continued use of the application constitutes acceptance of these terms.

+## Account Deletion

+Users can delete their account through an API call.

+**DELETE** `/api/users/{id}`

+### Behavior
+- All personal data associated with the user is removed.
+- Public or shared contributions created by the user remain in the system but are anonymized.
+- Deleting an account also withdraws the user’s consent to the Terms of Service and Privacy Policy.

 ### Create user

 **POST** `/api/users`